LG ELECTRONICS UNVEILS ITS APPROACH TO “AI IN ACTION”

 1. LG OLED evo W6 Wallpaper TV

-9 Millimeters Class Thin Design: an engineering feat achieved by meticulous miniaturization of essential components and a complete re-engineering of its internal architecture to deliver a sleek Wallpaper Design.
+· 9 millimeters class thin design: an engineering feat achieved by meticulous miniaturisation of essential components and a complete re-engineering of its internal architecture to deliver a sleek wallpaper design.

-Hype Radiant Color Technology: improving perfect blacks, perfect color and higher brightness while lowering reflection to deliver picture quality of the next OLED TVs.
+· Hype Radiant Colour Technology: improving perfect blacks, perfect colour and higher brightness while lowering reflection to deliver picture quality of the next OLED TVs.

 2. The LG SIGNATURE refrigerator